ankurvdev/stencil/docs/Database.md

 TODO

+- No need to add another ref for uint32_t/enums  as keys for indexable types
 - Differentiate between nested records and top-level records of the same type
   - Items : Iterator should not emit out nested records.
 Only toplevel records
   - Delete: should not be allowed on nested records.